BlaZe-BI/Power-BI-Projects/HR Analytics/README.md

 This project analyzes workforce structure and employee attrition patterns using structured HR data.

-The objective was to build a KPI-driven dashboard that helps identify:
+The objective was to design a KPI-oriented dashboard that enables structured evaluation of:

-- Attrition rate trends
+- Attrition rate dynamics
-- Salary-related attrition patterns
+- Salary-related turnover behavior
 - Job role distribution
 - Education field segmentation
-- Gender-based differences
+- Gender-based workforce comparison
-- Workforce composition insights
+- Overall workforce composition

+The solution translates employee-level data into measurable retention indicators.

 ---